Coronavirus test: FDA probes accuracy issue with Abbott's rapid COVID-19 test

 Last month Abbott changed the instructions for its test to explicitly warn against putting patient samples in transport chemicals.
 The update came after researchers at the Cleveland Clinic reported a 15% false negative rate for samples stored in the chemicals.

-The FDA said in a statement it is reviewing the data with Abbott and working on a letter to health care providers about potential accuracy issues.
+The FDA said it was reviewing the data with Abbott and was working on a letter to health care providers about potential accuracy issues.
 The agency said physicians may need to confirm the results of a negative Abbott test if patients have signs and symptoms of the virus.
 Regulators said they are requiring Abbott to conduct follow-up studies on the test's accuracy.

-"This test can still be used and can correctly identify many positive cases in minutes," said Dr. Tim Stenzel, FDA's diagnostics director.

 The FDA first cleared Abbott's test in late March under emergency powers used to quickly accelerate the review of tests and treatments during a public health crisis.
 The agency has authorized more than 90 tests, effectively flooding the market with testing options amid persistent problems ramping up testing levels.